MicrosoftDocs/win32-pr.it-it/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages-----stroke--element.md

-<span data-ttu-id="8bd38-158">Se si imposta l'attributo della proprietà **DashStyle** su "longdashdot", è possibile creare una linea con uno stile tratteggiato lungo e tratteggiato, come illustrato nella rappresentazione la seguente:</span><span class="sxs-lookup"><span data-stu-id="8bd38-158">If you change the **dashstyle** property attribute to "longdashdot", you can create a line with a long dashed and dotted style, as shown in the following VML representation:</span></span>
+<span data-ttu-id="96882-157">Se si modifica l'attributo della proprietà **dashstyle** in "longdashdot", è possibile creare una linea con uno stile tratteggiato e punteggiato lungo, come illustrato nella rappresentazione VML seguente:</span><span class="sxs-lookup"><span data-stu-id="96882-157">If you change the **dashstyle** property attribute to "longdashdot", you can create a line with a long dashed and dotted style, as shown in the following VML representation:</span></span>

 ![longdashdot.gif (135 byte)](images/longdashdot.gif)